The Definitive Guide to Enterprise Service Management (ESM)

 Enterprise Service Management (ESM) is the practice of applying IT service management concepts and practices to other areas of an enterprise or organization with the purpose of improving performance, efficiency, and service delivery.

-ESM has its roots in Information Technology Service Management (ITSM), which was first popularized in the early 1980s.
+ESM has its roots in Information Technology Service Management (ITSM), which was first popularized in the early 1980s (Read more about it in our Service Management origins blog).
 ITSM emerged as the application of best practices to help technology providers and businesses manage their IT assets (e.g. computers, printers, servers) for optimal value.
 ITSM offered a service management wrapper — which provided practical benefits in terms of deployment, usage and upkeep, and planning and expansion.
 From the outset, ITSM represented a beneficial blending of the best ideas from business operations and the engineer’s mindset prevalent in IT.

 Later that decade ITIL, The Information Technology Infrastructure Library, emerged to advance service management by providing precise, shared definitions for ITSM terminology, and by gathering best practices in a single authoritative reference.

 With ITIL, a set of common practices for ITSM began to take shape, including:

 - Incident Management: Proven methods for responding to unplanned events or service interruptions to maintain operations + service levels.

 - Change Management: Guidelines for implementing changes to IT infrastructure, including changing existing services, implementing new ones, and fixing coding issues.